checkly/terraform-provider-checkly/docs/guides/getting-started.md

 $ export TF_VAR_checkly_api_key=cu_xxx
 ```

-1. You also need to set your target Account ID, you can find the Checkly Account ID under your [account settings](https://app.checklyhq.com/settings/account/general).
+3. You also need to set your target Account ID, which you can find under your [account settings](https://app.checklyhq.com/settings/account/general).
 If you don't have access to account settings, please contact your account owner/admin.

 ```bash
 $ export TF_VAR_checkly_account_id=xxx